lenmorld/devto_posts/quick_node_express_mongodb/POST.md

 $ npm install mongodb
 ```

-Now that we have the connection code and the mongodb driver,
+Now that we have the connection code and the `mongodb` driver,
 we're ready to dive into code!

 # Connecting to the db

-1. Grab starter code:

-You can grab the code from last chapter here:
+1. Grab the starter code from last chapter here:

 https://github.com/lenmorld/devto_posts/tree/master/quick_node_express_diskdb